Draco and the Malfoys

 Draco and the Malfoys are a wizard rock band founded in Woonsocket, Rhode Island in 2004.
 The group is composed of half-brothers Brian Ross and Bradley Mehlenbacher, who both perform under the persona of Draco Malfoy from the Harry Potter book series.

-Since the band's formation in 2004, they have released five full-length studio albums, one extended play release, and have contributed to four compilation albums.
+Since the band's formation, they have released five full-length studio albums, one extended play release, and have contributed to four compilation albums.

-In late 2013 in an interview with Wizrocklopedia, Brian Ross confirmed that he and Bradley were in the process of making a new album and released a new single called "Cheat to Win".
+In an interview with Wizrocklopedia in late 2013, Brian Ross confirmed that he and Bradley were in the process of making a new album and released a new single called "Cheat to Win."

 History

 Early career (2004–2005)

 Ross and Mehlenbacher originally conceived Draco and the Malfoys as a parody of Harry and the Potters, who were performing at a local house party.
 In late 2004, Matt Maggiacomo invited the Harry and the Potters to play at an all-Harry Potter show at his Rhode Island home.
-That night, Maggiacomo made his debut as the Whomping Willows, and his friends, Mehlenbacher and his brother, Brian Ross, played for the first time as Draco and the Malfoys.
+That night, Maggiacomo made his debut as the Whomping Willows, and his friends Mehlenbacher and Ross played for the first time as Draco and the Malfoys.